 treated at a standard 30-day residential facility are incredibly vulnerable to relapse, transitioning

 into sober living can help bridge the gap of relapse susceptibility.
 The essence of these

-programs are to create a recovery oriented living environment for an extended period of time.
+programs is to create a recovery-oriented living environment for an extended period of time.